-We have launched the ground-breaking Birmingham and Lewisham African & Caribbean Health Inequalities Review (BLACHIR).
-This major new national review will improve our understanding of the health inequalities highlighted by COVID-19 and find ways of achieving better health outcomes for our Black communities.
+We launched the ground-breaking Birmingham and Lewisham African & Caribbean Health Inequalities Review (BLACHIR).
+This major national review will improve our understanding of the health inequalities highlighted by COVID-19 and find ways of achieving better health outcomes for our Black communities.

 We have also set a new priority of BAME health inequalities for our Health and Wellbeing Board.
 Every meeting, board members discuss the action plan to tackle the inequalities that exist amongst BAME residents.
 The board’s BAME Health Inequalities Working Group meets monthly to ensure the programme is progressing at pace.

 In addition, we have commissioned Lewisham-based BAME organisations to conduct research projects with Black African and Black Caribbean people on food and obesity.

 Work is underway in our schools and colleges to actively tackle race inequality.
 This work is bringing new energy, expertise and a fresh collaborative approach.

 We are also specifically recruiting more Black and BAME governors for Lewisham schools to make our governing bodies more representative of the young people they serve.
 Of the school governors who have declared their ethnicity, 23% are BAME.
 Although there is more work to do, this is much higher than the 4% national average.